punyaslokdutta/StyleGAN_FacialFeatureEditor/README.md

 5. Latent Space Interpolation : Simply take two latent codes, which could be the codes for images of you and your favorite celeb.
 Now in a well-developed latent space, these two points would be far because chances are, you look nothing like your favorite celebrity.
 However, you can pick a point (in space) between these two points, feed it to the Generator and create an intermediate output.
 Sort of like a mashup of you and your celeb crush, (or a love-child) if you may!
 This is what latent space interpolation is all about- smooth transitions between two latent codes in latent space.
 # Dataset Curation (LPIPS + CLIP)

+# Latent Space Interpolation Direction Vectors
+1. Trained ResNet to predict latent representations of images
+2. Pre-trained Resnet network is used for transforming a reference image and generated image into high-level features space
+3. Loss is calculated as a difference between them in the features space
+4. Optimization is performed only for latent representation which we want to obtain.
+5. Upon completion of optimization you are able to transform your latent vector as you wish.
+For example you can find a "smiling direction" in your latent space, move your latent vector in this direction and transform it back to image using the generator.
 <img width="1247" alt="Style_gan_latent_space" src="https://user-images.githubusercontent.com/13198518/154794876-dd2aefe0-b455-4ce3-8f1c-c061585d20fe.png">

 # StyleGAN2 vs StyleGAN #